enaughton/blog-2021/src/posts/just-pivot-2022-goals.md

 ---

 I have the experience and the drive to be in Tech.
 I belong there.
+My 2022 goal is pivot!

+<iframe src="https://giphy.com/embed/UrbnbuU24p1zgyDMUH" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>